bigraph-toolkit-suite/bigraphs.grgen-bigraphs/README.md

 There are also three other options for building this project from source as described next.

-The recommended one is the Fat-JAR approach.
+The recommended one is the Fat-JAR approach designed for portability.

 #### Create a Fat-JAR / Uber-JAR